maurodelazeri/mysql-backup-golang/README.md

     	Default is the value of os.Getwd().
 The backup files will be placed to output-dir {DATE/{DATABASE_NAME}/{DATABASE_NAME}_{TABLENAME|SCHEMA|DATA|ALL}_{TIMESTAMP}.sql
   -daily-rotation int
-    	Number of days of retention (default 5) -daily-rotation-files int
+    	Number of days of retention (default 5) -weekly-rotation int
-    	Number of files on the daily retention (default 5) -weekly-rotation int
-    	Number of weeks of retention (default 2) -weekly-rotation-files int
+    	Number of weeks of retention (default 2) -monthly-rotation int
-    	Number of files on the weekly retention (default 2) -monthly-rotation int
-    	Number of months of retention (default 1) -monthly-rotation-files int
+    	Number of months of retention (default 1) -verbosity int
-    	Number of files on the monthly retention (default 1)
-  -verbosity int
     	0 = only errors, 1 = important things, 2 = all (default 2)
   -test